 - The new index connects to the reference indexes to report its existence.

-- Reference indexes give instructions on how to synchronize in the future (frequency of synchronizations, etc.)
+- Reference indexes give instructions on how to synchronise in the future (frequency of synchronisations, etc.)

-- The new index synchronizes with the reference index (it might be useful to spread this synchronization load with other existing indexes already up to date).
+- The new index synchronises with the reference index (it might be useful to spread this synchronisation load with other existing indexes already up to date).

 - The index updates (new instructions and data) according to the guidelines given by the reference indexes.

 Now, what to do when a user from the University A instance of the previous schema runs a query to get an unknown resource?